Drake Wuertz

 Drake Wuertz (born September 10, 1984) is an American professional wrestling referee and professional wrestler.

 He was a referee in WWE from 2014 to 2021.
 Before that, he wrestled for a number of major independent promotions under the ring name Drake Younger, including Combat Zone Wrestling (CZW), IWA Mid-South (IWA MS), EVOLVE, Dragon Gate USA (DGUSA), Chikara, and Pro Wrestling Guerrilla (PWG).
 Known for his deathmatch wrestling style, he retired from professional wrestling in April 2014 but came out of retirement following his release from WWE in 2021.
 Wuertz filed as a Republican candidate for Florida's state house, district 30.
+Wuertz lost in the Republican primary in 2022.

 Early life

 Wuertz was born in Indianapolis on September 10, 1984.

 Professional wrestling career

 Early career (2001–2006)

 In 2006, Drake, along with fellow Indianapolis natives Scotty Vortekz, Cliff Crunk, xOMGx, Poon-Loc & Diehard joined the R.A.A.G.E.
 Dojo, training under American Kickboxer, after already debuting for Insanity Pro Wrestling in Indianapolis.